anshulvvv/Prisoners-Dilemma-Tournament/README.md

 # Prisoners-Dilemma-Tournament
-A tournament environment to simulate a iterated prisoners dilemma game which can be easily modified to fit new payoff matrices.
+This Project is a tournament environment made in Python to simulate a iterated prisoner's dilemma game in order to test the viability of new strategies against pre-existing strategies and payoff matrices